ECAS-Lab/ECAS-B2SHARE/README.rst

 ============

-Python module to talk to B2SHARE HTTP REST API!
+Python module to interact with the B2SHARE HTTP REST API!

 .. note::

-   This module is not a B2SHARE client and is related to the ECAS use case.
+   This module does not cover the whole B2SHARE API and is specific to the `ECAS use case <https://ee-docs.readthedocs.io/en/latest/>`_.

 How to install